 Another one of Zvi’s recommendations was Al Arz Palestinian tahini.
 His advice, “Keep it simple, if the sesame is coming from a good source there is no reason to mess with it, in my opinion.”
 And his recipe for a quick dressing is “tahini, salt, lemon, and ice-cold water.
 Once it’s the texture of toothpaste, it’s good to go.”

 Cristina Topham, chef and owner of Spread Catering, makes regular trips to a Middle Eastern market in San Francisco to buy her favorite tahini, Tarazi, which she uses in everything from hummus to shortbread cookies to vegan ice cream.
 “I have to drive 30 miles to get the brand that I like because none of my other vendors carry it.
 I buy large format, eight-pound jars, which last about six weeks.
 Some tahinis can be very bitter, but Tarazi is not.
 To me, it’s very fresh-tasting and I like the consistency.”

-When he’s not cooking at work, Alikhani told us that he uses Macedonian tahini for salad dressing and snacks at home.
-“There are some traditional snacks from the south of Iran that include tahini, chili, and dates.”
+When she’s not cooking at work, Alikhani told us that he uses Macedonian tahini for salad dressing and snacks at home.
+“There are some traditional snacks from the south of Iran that include tahini, chili, and dates,” she says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.